 Fashion for a Cause

-2012 Fashion Show at the Kauffman Center for the Performing Arts with Harvest Productions hosted by Giuliana Rancic.
-As each collection walked the runway, a new element of a creature emerged and evolved.
+Fashion Show at the Kauffman Center for the Performing Arts with Harvest Productions hosted by Giuliana Rancic.
+As each collection walked the runway, a new element of a creature emerged and evolved at the pace of the models.
 The pulse of the music triggered the creature to breathe.

 Kauffman Center Grand Opening